 We have partnered with three organisations to support families in each of our constituent authorities (Newcastle Welfare Rights Service, Citizen’s Advice Northumberland and North Tyneside Citizen’s Advice) and their teams are working to suit the needs of each individual school and community in the programme, to maximise access to support for families.

 Data tells us that employment is not always a route out of poverty.
 Besides paying a decent wage, employers can take practical steps to support employees experiencing financial insecurity.

-The Working with Employers pillar of the Child Poverty Prevention Programme is being delivered by social enterprise Society Matters cic.
+The Working with Employers pillar of the Child Poverty Prevention Programme is being delivered by social enterprise Society Matters CIC.
 Society Matters’ approach involves supporting employers across the North of Tyne area to step up their support to employees, particularly in developing strategies to improve their financial wellbeing.
-The Society Matters team has developed a Poverty Reduction Framework for employers, which will be tested and evolve with understanding of regional best practice.
+The Society Matters team has developed a Poverty Reduction Framework for employers, which continues to evolve with understanding of regional best practice.

 This pillar involves encouraging all employers across North of Tyne to reflect on working practices and to participate in a series of workshops to inform their own strategies.
 Here , businesses across the North of Tyne can book to attend employer workshops and find helpful resources relating to this work.

 Society Matters is working in partnership with the North East Chamber of Commerce and local business networks to support employers and this work links with NTCA’s Good Work Pledge.

 NTCA’s Good Work Pledge is free to join and supports businesses on their journey to being recognised as a ‘Good Work’ employer.
 This means work that provides job security, skills, progression, and decent pay- which are all important in addressing the causes of child poverty in our region.